Core Concepts

 // .error$ .selectedItem$FormViewModel and QueryableCollectionViewModel

-FormViewModel<TData>— manages form field state, dirty/valid flags, field-level errors, and asubmitCommandQueryableCollectionViewModel<T>— adds client-side text filter (debounced), multi-key sort, and pagination on top of a list observable
+FormViewModel<TData>— manages form field state, dirty/valid flags, field-level errors, and asubmitCommandQueryableCollectionViewModel<T>— adds client-side text filter (debounced viadebouncedSignal), multi-key sort, and pagination on top of a list signal

 Commands